NadavPorat/Elections-project/README.md

 - At the end of the election, each district is associated with the party that received the most votes in the district. head of state
 The chosen one is the one who won the districts with the largest sum of representatives.

-### For each round of elections, the following data must be saved:
+ ### :notebook: For each round of elections, the following data must be saved:

 • Date on which the election round takes place (day, month, year).